Students often have questions about the lottery process. Below are the most common questions students have, and the corresponding answers.

 No, you may not hold a space in a room while you are not residing there.
 Every attempt will be made to accommodate your room request when you return in the Spring semester.
 You should contact the Office of Residential Life and Education during the Fall semester to make arrangements for your return to housing.

 What if I want to change my room after selection?

 Students interested in a room change may submit a Room Change Request form to the Office of Residential Life and Education after the completion of the Room Selection process.
 Room changes will be accommodated on a space available basis.

 What are some of the housing options and hall designations?

-Please see our Virtual Housing Tour for a comprehensive list of the various housing options available for housing lottery.
-You can also refer to our downloadable Housing Lottery Information Packet for additional information.
+Please see our Housing Options for a comprehensive list of the various housing options available for housing lottery.

 I don’t think I understand this process; How can I find out more information?